-A K-1 visa allows a U.S citizen to bring a fiancé (and the fiance's children, if any) into the United States in order to get married.
-The K-1 visa lasts for only 90 days and cannot be renewed.
+A K-1 visa allows a U.S citizen to bring a fiancé (and the fiancé's children, if any) into the United States in order to get married.
+The K-1 visa lasts for 90 days and cannot be renewed.
 For some couples, that's a long enough stay in the United States, and they leave after the wedding.

-Because the K-1 fiancé visa is not renewable, the need to adjust status puts some time pressure on the couple.
+Because the K-1 fiancé visa is not renewable, the need to adjust one's status puts some time pressure on the couple.
 You'll need to not only get married before the 90 days is up, but make sure that you'll be able to receive an official certificate of your marriage from a local government office before submitting the adjustment application.
 (A church certificate or non-certified document won't be enough for USCIS.)

 Another important form that goes along with this is an I-864 Affidavit of Support, prepared by the U.S. citizen petitioner, with supporting documentation.
-The I-864 shows that the U.S. citizen spouse has the financial capability to make sure the immigrant won't need to receive government assistance.
+The I-864 shows that the U.S. citizen spouse has the financial capability to make sure the immigrant won't need to receive government assistance, in other words become a "public charge."
 In fact, it's a contract with the U.S. government promising to support the immigrant for approximately ten years (regardless of divorce).